Forts of Capri: Initiatives

-The forts and the path are experiencing new uses that are quite unusual given their military purpose; these are being used to illustrate Capri's history, flora and fauna.
+The forts and the path are experiencing new uses that are quite unusual given their military purpose; they are being used to illustrate Capri's history, flora and fauna.
 Due to its considerable scenic and naturalistic value, the trail of the forts today is often involved in numerous guided hikes promoted by entities such as the Centro Caprense Ignazio Cerio and the Italian Alpine Club or by smaller cultural associations.

-These walks generally include numerous stops, which generally take place at the forts or at the Ruby Tiles, which, as already mentioned, contain accurate descriptions of the various floristic and animal species on the island.
-The Italian environmental association Legambiente has also organized a bicycle trip to the Orrico location.
+These walks generally include numerous stops at the forts and the Ruby Tiles.
+The Italian environmental association, Legambiente, has also organized a bicycle trip to Orrico fort.

-The Fortini Trail also occasionally hosts concerts at sunset by local singer-songwriter Almartino; it thus also becomes a venue for musical events.
+The Fortini Trail also occasionally hosts sunset concerts by local singer-songwriter Almartino; it has also thus becomes a venue for musical events.